 Therefore, you should become familiar with numerous kimura variations, including the closed guard kimura, reverse kimura submission, side control kimura lock, etc.

-Otherwise, performing the guillotine choke from multiple positions, including standing and closed guard, will level up your game so far.
+Otherwise, performing the guillotine choke from multiple positions, including standing and closed guard, will level up your game.

-To discover more about the best chokes in Brazilian jiu-jitsu, click here.
+Recommended: Click here to learn about the best chokes in Brazilian jiu-jitsu.

 Brazilian Jiu-Jitsu Basic Sweeps for White Belts

-As a white belt, you need many sweeping techniques to improve your jiu-jitsu.
+It would help if you had many sweeping techniques to improve your jiu-jitsu as a white belt.
 So, look at some basic BJJ sweeps that you know and understand.

 Hip Bump Sweep